 With such prevalence in Pennsylvania, there are many common causes of pedestrian accidents.
 Negligent driving behaviors—driving under the influence of alcohol, driving while distracted by a device, driving while exhausted—are major causes.
 Many pedestrian accidents occur at places where pedestrians must enter the roadway.
 Some drivers may fail to yield to pedestrian crossing crosswalks.
 This can also occur if a driver fails to look both ways before entering an intersection.

 Aside from negligent driving behaviors, crosswalk design defects are another common cause of pedestrian accidents.
-Parties responsible for design crosswalk have a duty to design a crosswalk safe for pedestrians and drivers.
+Parties responsible for design crosswalks have a duty to design a crosswalk safe for pedestrians and drivers.
 Poor choices in roadway design, crosswalk location and traffic, and failure to account for traffic flow are some ways a design can be defective.
 Pedestrians and vehicle operators may be able to pursue engineers and government bodies responsible for poor crosswalk design.

-Considering the human body is not designed to withstand impact from a moving vehicle, many pedestrian accidents result in serious injury.
+Considering the human body is not designed to withstand the impact of a moving vehicle, many pedestrian accidents result in serious injury.
 Common injuries caused by pedestrian accidents include internal damage and bruising, facial injuries, traumatic brain injuries, spinal cord injuries, broken bones, and torn ligaments.
 After any pedestrian accident, it is important to seek medical attention.

 If you or a loved one recently experienced a pedestrian accident, you are likely not at fault.
 You should contact an Erie pedestrian accident attorney.
 Securing the representation of an experienced attorney may be your best chance at obtaining compensation on your behalf.
 For a free consultation, contact Shenderovich, Shenderovich & Fishman today.